26 June District

 26 June District (Degmada 26 June) is a district in Hargeisa, Somaliland.
-It is one of the eight administrative districts of Hargeisa City.
+26 June District is one of the main administrative districts of Hargeisa.
+It is among the eight districts that make up the city and plays an important role in the political, economic, and social life of the capital.
+The district is an urban area that contains residential neighborhoods, government offices, markets, schools, and various businesses.
+Because of its central location within Hargeisa, it is a busy district where many daily commercial and administrative activities take place.
+Hargeisa City.
 June 26 is the date of independence of British Somaliland as the State of Somaliland in 1960.

-Situated in it are Radio Hargeisa, and the Gobonimo market.
+Situated in it are Radio Hargeisa, and the Gobonimo Market.